 My clinical training sometimes leads me to make observations in the workplace that a typical HR professional might not see.
 This particular article discusses employee emotional health.
 I have spent years working with companies trying to deal effectively with emotionally unhealthy individuals and the havoc created by emotional outbursts and unrealistic expectations.
-This material flips that concept to the positive and discusses emotionally healthy individuals — how they handle challenges in the workplace.
+Instead of talking about all the behaviors unhealthy folks exhibit, let discuss the positive behavior displayed by emotionally healthy individuals — how they handle challenges in the workplace.

-Emotionally healthy and well-adjusted folks generally receive reinforcement for their sound conduct in the average workplace.
+Emotionally healthy and well-adjusted folks receive reinforcement for their sound conduct in the average workplace.
 Coworkers typically see them as good performers and loyal employees.
 Supervisors describe them as great workers.
-In my experience, these folks are also less stressed in the average workplace.
+In my experience, these folks are not only more successful but also less stressed in the workplace.

 1. They know who they are

 Emotionally healthy people are introspective enough and have paid enough attention to feedback on their style, to have a realistic sense of their strengths and weaknesses.
-Ideally, these folks have had the motivation and opportunity to work on some of their weaknesses, especially in dealing with people so that they have experienced positive self-growth.
+Ideally, these folks have had the motivation and opportunity to work on some of their weaknesses, especially in dealing with people so they’ve realized positive self-growth.
 In this way, they can believe in the positive change in others making them a strong candidate for leadership when combined with technical skill.

 2. They don’t worry about whether people like them